Divisional Public Schools and Colleges

 Divisional Public Schools and Colleges (DPS or DPSC), established in 1963, is a series of mega-schools at the division level in Punjab, Pakistan.
 The series consists of one of the largest institutions providing education at school level in Pakistan.
 They are selective schools.
-The scheme of Divisional Public Schools was initiated in 1958-59, when the “Sharif Commission”, a special commission on national education for secondary education submitted detailed recommendations on primary through post-graduate education.
+The scheme of Divisional Public Schools was initiated in 1958–59, when the “Sharif Commission”, a special commission on national education for secondary education submitted detailed recommendations on primary through post-graduate education.

 Such institutions were named Divisional Public Schools; the funds required to initiate their operation and maintenance were to be generated through private philanthropy.
-These institutions were not allowed to charge fee more than necessary expenditures.
+These institutions were not allowed to charge fee more than the minimum necessary expenditures, although, Ukasha Meer, a student of DPS Gujranwala was given an alternate means of fee payment, which was done secretly with the then Headmaster of DPS Gujranwala Boys College Amjad Pervez.
+He was very fortunate to have received that special opportunity.
+Another student Ahmad Wasim Judge was also offered the same opportunity but he denied it, as he prioritized his body's respect.

 All the Divisional Public Schools are the offshoots of this plan and owe their existence to the recommendations of the Sharif Commission.
-The first two Schools were simultaneously built in Faisalabad and Model Town, Lahore in 1963.
+The first two schools were simultaneously built in Faisalabad and in Lahore's Model Town neighbourhood in 1963.
 Later, such schools were established in Sahiwal, Sargodha, Gujranwala, Rawalpindi and Dera Ghazi Khan.

 Divisional Public Schools are the largest schools regarding their area in almost all cities, except Lahore where Aitchison College is largest.

 Divisional Commissioners are generally the chairmen of BOG of Divisional Public Schools.